 If you sustained serious injuries or your loved one was killed as the result of another party’s negligence, do not let the possible cost of having legal representation prevent you from seeking a qualified attorney for your case.
 Atlanta attorney ReShea Balams represents her clients on a contingency fee basis, so you pay absolutely nothing for her services unless she gets you a financial award.

-Balams Law Group serves multiple communities in the greater Atlanta area, including locations in Fulton County, DeKalb County, Cobb County, Gwinnett County, and Clayton County.
+The Balams Firm serves multiple communities in the greater Atlanta area, including locations in Fulton County, DeKalb County, Cobb County, Gwinnett County, and Clayton County.

 Call (404) 445-2005 right now to take advantage of a completely free initial consultation that will allow our firm to review your case, discuss your options, and answer all of your legal questions.